Have questions? We're here to help!

 If you’re not getting any light at all when you insert your bike share key into the slot on the dock, make sure your bike share key has been activated.
 If your bike share key is activated and you need help, contact Customer Service.

-Since usage fees are incurred for rides longer than 30 minutes or for lost bikes, every member must have an active credit card on file.
-See Annual Membership for more information.
+Since overage fees apply for trips longer than 30 or 45 minutes or for lost bikes, every member must keep an active credit card on file.
+See annual membership for more information.
 Please log into your account and update your information if your address changes or your credit card expiration date is soon.

-No, but every member must have an active credit card on file since usage fees are incurred for rides longer than 30 minutes or for lost bikes.
+No, but every member must have an active credit card on file since overage fees apply for rides longer than 30 or 45 minutes or for lost bikes.

-No, 45-minute station-to-station trips are only included in an Annual 45 membership.
+No, 45 station to station trips are only included with purchase of an Annual 45 membership.

-No, if you have selected for your account to auto-renew, your membership will renew at the cost of the Annual 45 at $115 +HST.
-Visit the member log-in section to change your account to auto-renew.
+No, if you have selected for your account to auto-renew, your membership will renew at the cost of the Annual 45 at $120 +HST.
+Log into your account to change your settings to auto-renew.

 Absolutely!
 Big or small, any organization can sign up for a Corporate Membership with Bike Share Toronto.
 Enrollment in the Corporate Membership program requires a minimum of 10 employees.